-Step 1: Referral for participation in a clinical trial
+Step 1: Referral for participation in a clinical trial or a treatment

 If you are referred to a certain trial, you should learn about:

 - Phases of a clinical trial.

 - Study outcome(s).

 - How researchers will know if the treatment worked.